RaneKun/Tagify-Manual/TECHNICAL_GUIDE.md

 1. **Originals are sacred.** `INPUT_DIR` is opened read-only.
 Every file is `shutil.copy2`'d into `temp/` before anything touches it.
 Nothing is ever written back to the input folder.
 2. **Checkpoint after every single file, not every batch.** Progress JSON is rewritten to disk after each file completes — not buffered, not saved every N files.
 If the process dies mid-run (crash, power cut, Ctrl+C), at most one file's work is lost.
 3. **Soft failures flow through; hard failures halt.** A "no match found" or "unparseable filename" is not treated as broken — the file still gets copied to `outputs/` (just without that tag) and the run continues.
 A *real* error — network down, disk full, can't write a tag — stops the whole script immediately so you can fix the actual problem instead of the script burning through the rest of the run half-broken.
-See §4.
 4. **Config is remembered, not hardcoded.** Nothing requires editing the script before first run.
-Input/output folders (and credentials, for Spotify) are asked for interactively once and cached to `configs/<script_name>.json`; pressing Enter on future runs reuses the saved value.
+Input/output folders (and credentials, for Spotify and last.fm) are asked for interactively once and cached to `configs/<script_name>.json`; pressing Enter on future runs reuses the saved value.

 ### Shared folder layout